Should I donate cash or cryptocurrency?

 Are crypto donations tax-deductible?

 In the US, you can donate Bitcoin or any other crypto to a qualified charitable organization and receive a tax deduction.
 After you donate crypto to that organization, you can claim a charitable contribution tax deduction if you claim itemized deductions on your tax return.
+You’ll be able to reduce your crypto taxes in the value of your crypto donation.

 How to calculate your Bitcoin donation tax deduction

-When you donate crypto, if the current Fair Market Value (FMV) of your donation is higher than your cost basis, you can claim a tax deduction based on that FMV if you had held the crypto for more than 12 months.
+When you donate crypto, if the current Fair Market Value (FMV) of your donation is higher than your cost basis, you can claim a tax deduction based on that FMV if you have held the crypto for more than 12 months.
 Otherwise, you can only deduct an amount up to your basis in the crypto.

 Donate 0.1 Bitcoin: What is the tax deduction?